aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-6/Task-6.md

 - Verify end‑to‑end operation of GoPhish on a local host (`https://localhost:3333`).
 - Confirm ability to send campaign email via an SMTP sending profile.
 - Validate landing page functionality including capture of submitted form data and passwords.
 - Confirm reporting and status updates in GoPhish (Sent / Opened / Clicked / Submitted).
-- Provide recommendations for secure and ethical handling of captured data, and hardening the environment.

 ---